Overview

 How you’ll learn

-You will be taught through a combination of real and virtual lectures, seminars, practical sessions, labs, workshops and tutorials.
-You will typically have around 10-14 contact hours per week.
-Your actual contact hours depend on the optional modules you select.
+You will be taught through a combination of practical sessions, lectures, seminars, labs, workshops and tutorials.
+You will typically have around 10-14 contact hours per week in each semester.

 Seminars and tutorials in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures and other sessions.
 In addition, you will meet with your personal academic tutor on a regular basis.

-When not attending lectures, seminars, workshops or other timetabled sessions, you will continue learning through self-study.
-Typically, this involves reading journal articles and books, undertaking research in the library, planning practical activities and preparing for workshops, seminars, coursework and examinations.
+When not attending practical sessions, lectures, seminars, labs, workshops and tutorials your learning will continue through independent study.
+Typically, this involves planning practical activities, reading journal articles and books, undertaking research in the library and preparing for workshops, seminars, coursework and examinations.

 The teaching team consists of highly qualified academics, supported by specialist professional services and a highly skilled technical team.
 They have a range of expertise and experience across the breadth of disciplines in physical education and sport and exercise science.